🧵 str

 char * strndup(const char *src, size_t size)

-Duplicates a null-terminated string, up to a maximum length.
+Duplicates a nil-terminated string, up to a maximum length.